leitec/polarssl/README.md

     find . -type f -name \*.[ch] -print0 | xargs -0 /Developer/Tools/SetFile -c CWIE -t TEXT

 This sets the file type and creator type so that CodeWarrior can edit it.
-Each file can be set to Mac or UNIX-style line feeds, so to make things easier we use UNIX-style for everthing.
+In CW each file can be set to Mac or UNIX-style line feeds, so to make things easier we use UNIX-style for everthing.

 I think that's it for now.
 Let me know if you are the other person in the world that is interested in classic MacOS development.